xxWismaxx/ApirestConocimientos/README.md

-# Typescript Photo Gallery API
+# Typescript API Conocimientos
-This project is a simple web server written in Typescript using Nodejs and Mongodb, with the purpose to store images for Client Applications like web applications or mobile apps.
+This project is a simple web server written in Typescript using Nodejs and Mongodb.

 # Installation
 ```

-cd photo-gallery-api
+cd api-wismas
 npm install
 npm start
 ```